-AGRICULTURE BUSINESS AND MANAGEMENT (AAS Degree) (AGR 2215) Minimum 61 hours Dr. Anna Vaughn-Doom | (618) 634-3264 | annav@shawneecc.edu
+AGRICULTURE BUSINESS AND MANAGEMENT (AAS Degree)

+(AGR 2215) Minimum 61 hours

+Anna Davenport | (618) 634-3264 | annad@shawneecc.edu

 This Associate of Applied Science Degree program is designed to prepare the student as a manager, salesperson, or self-employed dealer in the field of agriculture or agriculture related business.
 This Capstone program will transfer into the College of Agriculture program at SIU-C. Interested students should seek advisement.